jalajpahuja/pythonwordgame/README.md

 1. name of the player at the start of the game
 2. guess letter but within a defined set of attempts

+## Execution order of the game ##
+1. It takes the player name
+2. It trigger the functions in the below order fn_game() create a secret word from the list of words mentioned in the word file reads the player guesses and checks the guesses for a word fn_game_score() if word matches then add 10 points for a user else no points will be added to the scoreboard once the guesses finishes or word match is a success then fn_game_top_score() this function displays the top 10 scorer of the game. fn_game_again() this function ask the same player if player wants to play again. fn_print_lines() this function is being called at multiple places to print the dashes.

 ## Current settings for the game ##
 List of the parameters set for the game to run:
 1. Number of chances user will get to guess = 5